 Defendants shall develop and implement updated policies, practices, and associated training regarding reviews of suicides and suicide attempts at the Jail.
-All suicide and serious suicide attempt reviews shall be conducted by a multi-disciplinary team including representatives from both AFBH and custody and shall include: (1) a clinical mortality/morbidity review, defined as an assessment of the clinical care provided and the circumstances leading to the death or serious suicide attempt; (2) a psychological autopsy, defined as a written reconstruction of the person's life with an emphasis on the factors that led up to and may have contributed to the death or serious suicide attempt, (3) an administrative review, defined as an assessment of the correctional and emergency response actions surrounding the person's death or serious suicide attempt; and (4) a discussion of any changes, including to policies, procedures, training, or other areas, that may be needed based on the review.
+All suicide and serious suicide attempt reviews shall be conducted by a multi-disciplinary team including representatives from both AFBH and custody and shall include: (1) a clinical mortality/morbidity review, defined as an assessment of the clinical care provided and the circumstances leading to the death or serious suicide attempt; (2) a psychological autopsy, defined as a written reconstruction of the person's life with an emphasis on the factors that led up to and may have contributed to the death or serious suicide attempt, (3) an administrative review, defined as an assessment of the correctional and emergency response actions surrounding the person's death or serious suicide attempt; and (4) a discussion of any changes, including to policies, procedures, training, or other areas, that occurred within twenty-four (24) hours and shall notify Class Counsel of any "Serious following the attempt, within seventy-two (72) hours.
+Defendants shall provide Class